Hannahnormen/medical-drone-delivery-system/README.md

 ## On the Server Pi:
-Go to `/webserver`, start your Redis server (if it is not already running, which it probably is – test using `redis-cli`) and run the three flask servers that make up the server side of the drone application:
+Go to `/webserver`, start your Redis server and run the three flask servers that make up the server side of the drone application:

 1. Run the server for writing data to the redis server
     ```